Skip to content

 When started with the appropriate profile, this stack runs:

-• PostgreSQL (cava-database)
+• PostgreSQL (postgres)

 • Persistent storage via Docker volumes